Mean Field Games with Major and Minor Agents: the Limiting Problem and Nash Equilibrium: Introduction

 Next we discuss issue (II).
-Nourian and Caines \cite{NM} constructed a $\mathcal{O}(N^{-\frac{1}{2}})$-Nash equilibrium for MFG with a major and $N$ minor agents for the case that controls of minor agents are adapted to the natural filtration of the major agent.
-Carmona et al. \cite{CR,CRXZ} proved that the optimal control of the McKean-Vlasov dynamics forms an $\mathcal{O}(N^{\frac{-1}{d+4}})$-Nash equilibrium using results of propagation of chaos, where $d$ is the dimension of state space.
+Nourian and Caines \cite{NM} constructed a $\mathcal{O}(N^{-\frac{1}{2}})$-Nash equilibrium for a MFG with a major and $N$ minor agents for the case that controls of minor agents are adapted to the natural filtration of the major agent.
+Carmona and Zhu \cite{CRXZ} proved that the optimal control of the McKean-Vlasov dynamics forms an $\mathcal{O}(N^{\frac{-1}{d+4}})$-Nash equilibrium using results of propagation of chaos, where $d$ is the dimension of state space.
 In this paper, we show that the solution of the limit problem can provide an $\mathcal{O}(N^{-\frac{1}{2}})$-Nash equilibrium for MFG with a major and $N$ minor agents where control of the $i$-th agent is adapted to the natural filtration generated by his/her own noise and major agent's noise (see Theorem~\ref{thm:nash}).

 The paper is organized as follows.
-In Section~\ref{problem_formulation}, we introduce our model and state the main two problems.
-In Section~\ref{SMP}, we use the sufficient condition of the Pontryagin principle for optimality to transform the limiting control problem into a system of two coupled conditional distribution dependent FBSDEs.
-The existence and uniqueness result of the coupled conditional distribution dependent FBSDEs is proved in Sections~\ref{M1}.
-Finally, in Section~\ref{sec_nash}, we use the solution of the limit problem to construct an $\mathcal{O}(N^{-\frac{1}{2}})$-Nash equilibrium for MFG with a major and $N$ minor agents.
+In Section~\ref{problem_formulation}, we state our problems, assumptions and main results.
+In Section~\ref{pro1}, we use the stochastic maximum principle to transform the limiting control problem into a system of two coupled conditional distribution dependent FBSDEs, and give the existence and uniqueness result of the FBSDEs.
+In Section~\ref{sec_nash}, we use the solution of the limit problem to construct an $\mathcal{O}(N^{-\frac{1}{2}})$-Nash equilibrium for MFG with a major and $N$ minor agents.